3/28/12

 It’s an allergy-friendly food without being associated with a rigid, limited diet.
 If you can’t eat dairy- and gluten-containing foods (like yours truly), and you bring hummus to a social gathering, no one assumes you’re on a special diet and gives you sympathetic but uncomprehending looks.
 If you can’t eat citrus, hummus still tastes great without the lemon juice.

-Its extremely economical.
+It’s extremely economical.
 If you make hummus yourself, it’s a very low-cost food.
 Cook the chickpeas yourself and keep the tahini in the fridge, where it lasts for ages.

 It’s incredibly simple to make, yet has potential for complexity.
 Hummus has only four basic ingredients, five if you include olive oil.
 If you’re not much of a cook you can still make great hummus.
 The only thing that you need to actually cook is the chickpeas, and you can avoid even this by using canned.
 On the other hand, if you’re a foodie, you can explore the complexities of hummus ad infinitum, deciding whether to get rid of the chickpea skins, which types of chickpeas and tahini provide optimum flavour and texture, whether or not to roast the garlic etc, etc – you get my drift.